aarboleda1/Visor-Chat/README.md

 - [ ] Implement a list of different rooms.
 A new 'room' should appear every time a client logs into the application.
     - They should be able to view past conversations had with previous employees or chatbot

 **Backend**
 - [ ] Incorporate Natural Language Processor to act as gateway into application
+- [ ] Store users conversations for data persistence in a database
+- [ ] Improve functionality of chat bot.
+Basic functionality works right now
 ## Architecture
 ![Architecture](/misc/architecture.png?raw=true "Optional Title")